-Bad packing is the single most common cause of broken items and delayed moves.
+These packing tips come from nearly a decade of London house moves — and bad packing is the single most common cause of broken items and delayed moves.
 After helping hundreds of Londoners move every year, we see the same mistakes made over and over again: boxes too heavy to lift, fragile items rattling loose, last-minute panic packing on moving morning.
 This guide gives you everything we know — from box selection to room-by-room order — so your moving day runs without a hitch.

-What You'll Need Before You Start
+What You'll Need Before You Start — Packing Supplies

 - Double-walled cardboard boxes — small, medium and large.
 Don't use single-walled; they collapse under weight.
 Supermarkets often give these away free.